Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 Croton plants can also be propagated using the seeds, although this method is not preferred due to its slow germination rate.

-If you are planning to propagate Croton using seeds, make sure you get freshly extracted seeds, as Croton seeds lose their viability quickly.
+If you plan to propagate Croton using seeds, ensure you get freshly extracted seeds, as Croton seeds lose their viability quickly.

 Follow the steps below to ensure successful propagation.